ohbarye/pbt/README.md

 PBT stands for Property-Based Testing.

+As for the results of the parallelization experiment, please refer the talk at RubyKaigi 2024: [Unlocking Potential of Property Based Testing with Ractor](https://rubykaigi.org/2024/presentations/ohbarye.html).

 ## What's Property-Based Testing?

 Property-Based Testing is a testing methodology that focuses on the properties a system should always satisfy, rather than checking individual examples.
 Instead of writing tests for predefined inputs and outputs, PBT allows you to specify the general characteristics that your code should adhere to and then automatically generates a wide range of inputs to verify these properties.